kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 +    PodResourceConfig pod_resources = 10;
  }

++// PodResourceConfig contains information of all resources requirements of +// the containers of a pod.
 +message PodResourceConfig {
 +    repeated ContainerResourceConfig init_containers = 1;
 +    repeated ContainerResourceConfig containers = 2;
 +}

++// ContainerResourceConfig contains information of all resource requirements of +// one container.
 +message ContainerResourceConfig {
 +    // Name of the container
 +    string name= 1;